-The Company, along with numerous other sexually oriented businesses has sought court relief to halt implementation of the new ordinance until such time as the matter can be brought before a full and considered hearing.
-The court hearing originally set for July 14, 1997 has been reset until a later date.
+The Company, along with numerous other sexually oriented businesses will seek injunctive relief to halt implementation of the new ordinance until such time as the matter can be brought before a full and considered hearing.
 There are other provisions in the ordinance, such as provisions governing the level of lighting in a sexually oriented business, the distance between a customer and dancer while the dancer is performing in a state of undress and provisions regarding the licensing of dancers which may be detrimental to the conduct of business by the Company and all of these provisions also will be the subject of the above mentioned litigation.

-No assurance can be given as to the likelihood of the success of any litigation filed against the City of Houston, but in the event that such litigation is unsuccessful it is likely the Company will be able to take the benefit of the Amortization Period contained in the new Ordinance designed to allow recovery of a business's investment and which will allow the Company to continue in business at its present location during the Amortization Period.
+No assurance can be given as to the likelihood of the success of any litigation filed against the City of Houston, but in the event that such litigation is unsuccessful it is likely the Company will be able to take the benefit of an amortization provision contained in the new ordinance designed to allow recovery of a business's investment and which will allow the Company to continue in business at its present location during the amortization period.